 - your subject librarian liaison and/or special collections librarian to determine if the endowment is the best source of funding, and

-- the Assistant Dean for Collections and Digital Initiatives to confirm availability and pricing or secure a quote.
+- the Assistant Dean for Collections and Digitization Strategies to confirm availability and pricing or secure a quote.

-Download proposal form and submit to the Assistant Dean for Collections and Digital Initiatives.
+Download proposal form and submit to the Assistant Dean for Collections and Digitization Strategies.
 The following elements should be included: